bazzani/kafka-connect-stack/todo/README.md

 15. [ ] Use env vars in connector creation scripts to replace ENV VAR placeholders in the json config (currently they are hard coded)

+15. [ ] Use JaCoCo aggregate coverage/test result when running Sonar, currently it is using the SMT lib data